-We drove back to Esperance via the beach to enjoy its beauty as long as possible.
+We drove back to Esperance via the beach to enjoy its beauty for as long as possible.

 After our day trip to Duke of Orleans and Cape Arid National Park, it was now time to head back west slowly!

-With stunning views of Lucky Bay beach and friendly kangaroos posing around for the postcard photo, Lucky Bay campground is very popular.
+With stunning views of Lucky Bay and friendly kangaroos posing around for the postcard photo, Lucky Bay camping is very popular.

-Although Cape Le Grand National Park is remote, both campgrounds offer great facilities: camp kitchens, gas barbecues, picnic tables, toilets and water.
+Although Cape Le Grand National Park is remote, both Cape Le Grand and Lucky Bay campgrounds offer great facilities: camp kitchens, gas barbecues, picnic tables, toilets and water.
 For $11 per night, it’s a fantastic deal.
 We met a few people in the common area, and it was a great way to share tips about destinations in Western Australia and further away.
 As we were driving back from Esperance to Perth a few days later, we loved hearing stories about